emnify/product-docs/CONTRIBUTING.md

 If there are several suggestions, they can be [batched](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/incorporating-feedback-in-your-pull-request#applying-suggested-changes) and applied all at once.

 If the reviewer has requested changes in the form of a comment, you will need to follow the instructions supplied when applying the changes.
-See [Submitting additional changes](#submitting-additional-changes) above for how to add changes to the current PR branch.
+See [Submitting additional changes](#submitting-additional-changes) above for how to add changes to the current branch.

 **It is important that you [resolve](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/commenting-on-a-pull-request#resolving-conversations) all open conversations before requesting another review.**